-Promoting political reform
+Promoting political reform in Afghanistan

 Title: Open Policy Advisory Fund